 - Use dashes (-) between the words in your file name.
 Google bot reads the dashes as spaces between words.
 This helps Google bot better understand what your page is about.

 - Use your most important keyword at the end of your file name.
 This one is pretty easy if you have more than one keyword you’re using in a name.
 We’ll walk through the example in #5 because they go together.

 - Include your location information if you’re a local business and people search for the item by area.
-If you’re a local bakery and people might search for a homemade chocolate cake in Phoenix, AZ then using your location in your copy and image file names can help your SEO Example – Phoenix-homemade-chocolate-cake.jpg
+If you’re a local bakery and people might search for a homemade chocolate cake in Phoenix, AZ, then using your location in your copy and image file names can help your SEO Example – Phoenix-homemade-chocolate-cake.jpg

-Final Thoughts on optimizing images for SEO
+Final Thoughts on image name SEO

 If you're wondering if you need to change all the names on your website or blog photos you've published previously, it's up to you.
 Yes, it can benefit you, but it can also be a very time-consuming project.
-If you want to have the most SEO impact possible, then you'll want to rename them.
-If you feel that the project is too big, then start from here and optimize everything new from here forward.
+If you want to have the most SEO impact possible, you'll want to rename them.
+If you feel the project is too big, start from here and optimize everything new from here forward.

 Are you ready to get started with image name SEO?

 Request a copy of my free SEO Content Quick Start Guide; it will walk you through how to do image name SEO and everything else you need to do to rank higher on Googe.

 Then, take my free class and learn how to supercharge your content with SEO to get more traffic and better-quality leads without buying ads.